jQuery API

 Description: Get the parent of each element in the current set of matched elements, optionally filtered by a selector.

-Given a jQuery object that represents a set of DOM elements, the .parent() method allows us to search through the parents of these elements in the DOM tree and construct a new jQuery object from the matching elements.
-The .parents() and .parent() methods are similar, except that the latter only travels a single level up the DOM tree.
+Given a jQuery object that represents a set of DOM elements, the parent() method traverses to the immediate parent of each of these elements in the DOM tree and constructs a new jQuery object from the matching elements.

 The method optionally accepts a selector expression of the same type that we can pass to the $() function.
 If the selector is supplied, the elements will be filtered by testing whether they match it.